Desperately Seeking Susan: Box office

 The film had a limited release on March 29 before its official wide release on April 12, 1985, in the United States, and grossed $1,526,098 in its first weekend.
 It was a commercial success of its time, making $27,398,584 in the United States.
 The film was released on September 6, 1985 in the United Kingdom, and grossed £1,175,133 in its first weekend.
 Its total gross in the United Kingdom was £2,331,907.
 It also became the most successful Orion Pictures film in Europe at that point.

 Critical reception

 Desperately Seeking Susan was praised by critics.
-On Metacritic it has a score of 71% based on reviews from 16 critics, indicating "generally favorable" reviews.
-Roger Ebert of The Chicago Sun Times gave the film three stars out of a possible four, saying it was essentially a screwball comedy, which "bopped around New York, introducing us to unforgettable characters".
+On Metacritic it has a score of 71 out of 100 based on reviews from 16 critics, indicating "generally favorable" reviews.

 Both Rosanna Arquette and Madonna received generally high critical acclaim for their portrayal of Roberta and Susan respectively.
 In Costume and Cinema (2001), professor of film studies, Sarah Street considered Madonna's role as Susan as arguably her "best film performance".
 In similar remarks, film critics like James Monaco deemed it as "Madonna's best role", playing a character "loosely based on herself".
 In her review for The New Yorker, critic Pauline Kael referred to Madonna as "an indolent, trampy goddess."

+Vincent Canby of The New York Times said the film is "full of funny, sharply observed details, reflected in Santo Loquasto's witty production design as well as in all of the dozens of individual performances."
+Highlighting the "two charming, very funny stars", Canby noted that both "Miss Arquette and Madonna are delights."
+Roger Ebert of The Chicago Sun Times gave the film three stars out of a possible four, saying it was essentially a screwball comedy, which "bopped around New York, introducing us to unforgettable characters".